 The feedback from faculty in Neurology and Pathology at both schools is extremely similar.
 Both long-term joint chairs, Drs.
 Liu and Dhib-Jalbut, have been really well-liked by the faculty, so negative comments were aimed at the joint chair situation itself rather than the individual.
 The disadvantages were seen as: the difficulty of the chair learning the curveballs of two (or three, with University Hospital) very different systems; very divided attention to the sites by the chair; the perceived necessity for a high-level delegate at both sites; and long commute time in order for the chair to have requisite face-time at both sites.
+This situation is the source of one NJMS Faculty member bemoaning that even pre-pandemic, the joint chair was only in Newark about two days per month, impacting communication and the benefits of the chair’s leadership.
 The advantages of collaboration could easily be accomplished without a joint chair or joint departments.
-These advantages included research collaborations and sharing of educational resources, particularly in the Zoom age.”
+These advantages included research collaborations and sharing of educational resources, particularly in the Zoom age.